Medically reviewed by Drugs.com. Last updated on Mar 31, 2022.

 - Lung disease—May increase risk for more serious side effects.

 A doctor or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed in one of your veins before the ultrasound.
+This medicine is given through a needle placed in one of your veins or into your bladder before the ultrasound.

 Your doctor may have special instructions for you in preparation for your test.
 If you do not understand the instructions you receive or if you have not received such instructions, check with your doctor in advance.